lappemic/366dailystoic/README.md

 - Clean, readable design with elegant typography
 - Responsive layout for mobile and desktop
 - Minimal tech stack for easy deployment
-- SQLite database stored locally
+- SQLite database with pre-populated meditations

 ## Tech Stack